OWASP/HoneySAP/docs/source/user/intro.rst

 ---------

 HoneySAP is a low-interaction research-focused honeypot specific for SAP services.
-The main objective is to allow security profesionals, researchers and organizations lear about the techniques and motivations behind attacks against SAP systems.
+The main objective is to allow security professionals, researchers and organizations learn about the techniques and motivations behind attacks against SAP systems.

 The goals set for this project are:

 * Have a specific purpose honeypot for SAP services.
-* Be able to identify the behaviour of those attacking SAP systems.
+* Be able to identify the behavior of those attacking SAP systems.
 * Be flexible and allow deployment of different scenarios.
 * Allow easy extension and improvement of the software.